 - give you time to bring your account up to date before they take any more action

 - send you regular statements and arrears letters if you fall behind.

 When to get debt advice

-If you’ve already missed payments and are not able to come to an agreement with your lender, it’s best to get advice as soon you can, especially if you’ve got other debts as well.
+If you’ve already missed payments and are not able to come to an agreement with your store card provider, it’s best to get advice as soon you can, especially if you’ve got other debts as well.